-Delingpole: Boris's Conservatives Bow Down to Buzzfeed
+Delingpole: Boris's Conservatives Bow Down to BuzzFeed, Guardian

-Boris Johnson’s administration is another Conservative in Name Only government in the fine traditions of David Cameron and Theresa May.
+Boris Johnson’s administration is another Conservative In Name Only government in the fine traditions of David Cameron and Theresa May.
 The latest evidence of this is CCHQ’s extraordinary and outrageous decision to censure one of its own MPs for attending a conservative conference.

 Daniel Kawczynski, MP for Shrewsbury and Atcham, attended a conference in Rome where the speakers included Hungarian Prime Minister Viktor Orban and Italy’s Matteo Salvini.